MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-network-related-errors-in-visual-studio.md

 ## Error: “Proxy authorization required”

-The “Proxy authorization required” error generally occurs when users connect to the internet through a proxy server.
+This error generally occurs when users connect to the internet through a proxy server.
 The proxy server then blocks the calls that Visual Studio makes to some network resources.

 ### To fix this proxy error